 The best cases are backed with hard data, highlight employee demand, and align wellness with leadership goals.
-Pilot programmes, executive participation, and ongoing impact reports turn sceptics into believers.
-When HR frames wellness as a revenue booster-cutting absenteeism, increasing productivity, and improving retention-it transforms from a cost centre into a competitive edge.
+Pilot programs, executive participation, and ongoing impact reports turn skeptics into believers.
+When HR frames wellness as a revenue booster-cutting absenteeism, increasing productivity, and improving retention-it transforms from a cost center into a competitive edge.